NASSERRRR/ynet/README.md

 ## License

-This repository is released under the MIT License — see `LICENSE` for details. s
+This repository is released under the MIT License — see [`LICENSE`](https://github.com/NASSERRRR/ynet/edit/main/LICENSE) for details.